 The protective efficacy of IPTi with sulfadoxine-pyrimethamine (IPTi-SP) is dependent upon the antimalarial efficacy of SP, to which there has been increasing parasite resistance in most parts of Africa.
-This is the report of a technical expert consultation convened by GMP in September 2009 to identify the most appropriate marker(s) of SP resistance and their threshold levels that would be indicative of the protective efficacy of SP in IPTi, to guide the deployment of IPTi-SP in a given area.
+This is the report of a technical expert consultation convened by the Global Malaria Programme in Geneva, Switzerland on 10-11 September 2009 to identify the most appropriate marker(s) of SP resistance and their threshold levels that would be indicative of the protective efficacy of SP in IPTi, to guide the deployment of IPTi-SP in a given area.

 - Intermittent preventive treatment for infants using sulfadoxine-pyrimethamine (IPTi-SP) for malaria control in Africa: implementation field guide (2011)